Michaelmapesa/blog/README.md

 ## Description

- This is an application that allow the user to create blog, and comment on blog.
+ This is an application that allow the user to create blog, and comment,update or delete blog.

 ## Installation process